aseiis/logl/README.md

 **IMPORTANT:** <br/>
 **The CMake file is configured to use an environnement variable nammed <code>GLFW_DIR</code> that you *MUST* set to the path of the directory where GLFW3 is installed.
 It'll automatically extract the include files as well as the lib.**

+If the CMake generation behave erratically, try to delete the cache and re-run CMake generation with "Project" > "Delete Cache and Reconfigure".

 ### Note on GLAD dependency

 ***GLAD*** is an **OpenGL loader** that prepare all the encessary OpenGL functions we need.
 We use a **single header file glad.h** (along with khrplatform.h) that is **dependent of the GLFW version** we're using.
 Depending of the version, you might need to replace the GLAD header file with a different one that you'll find there: https://glad.dav1d.de/